CELLULAR

 Website

 The website provides you flexibility in reviewing notes and keeping track of what is going on in the course.
 A great advantage of the web is that links provide a convenient method to move around on a site and to switch among related topics.
-Attempts in the past to incorporate these webpages with CourseWorks have created unacceptable problems, which is why they are still independent.
+In the past, attempts to incorporate these web pages with Canvas created problems, but for this entirely on-line class Canvas will be used extensively.

 The lectures are password protected.
 You will be given a password in class.
 Passwords are a source of frustration for everyone, and I would like to eliminate them.
 However, for a variety of reasons it isn't yet practical to do that.